wissebarkhof/european_nationalism/network.md

 Community detection is the word often used to finding cliques or communities in a network.
 Groups of nodes that belong more to each other than to the rest.
 Often, this is defined as a set of nodes linking more to each other then to the rest of the network.
-For community detection, two algorithms where used, each with with their own
+For community detection, the [Infomap](http://www.mapequation.org/code.html) algorithm was used.
-method: Louvain and Infomap.

 The results of this analysis are best explored by going up to the visualisation and use the color dropdown to mark the communities.
-The largest communities for the Infomap algorithm are a 'fascist movement' community, a 'nationalist party' community and a 'mixed' community.
+The largest communities are a 'fascist movement' community, a 'nationalist party' community and a 'mixed' community.
 The third being the most interesting in my opinion, because it could potentially tell something about the nature of these nationalist parties.